-Mississippi First is also working to ensure that grocery stores, discount stores, pharmacies, and other vendors in communities throughout the state provide youth-friendly access to condoms in their stores.
+Teen Health Mississippi is also working to ensure that grocery stores, discount stores, pharmacies, and other vendors in communities throughout the state provide youth-friendly access to condoms in their stores.
 Some important characteristics of youth-friendly condom access include:

 - Signs in the store that help young persons locate where condoms and/or other contraceptives are located

 - Friendly employees willing to help young persons when asked about the location of condoms in the store